-- Families and children had equitable access to quality programs. - Families' knowledge of and demand for quality programming increased. - Families gained skills, knowledge and resources to promote their children's development and learning, and engage in positive parent-child relationships. - Children engaged in positive relationships with family members, caregivers, and other children. - Children were learning and developing in safe and healthy environments.
+- Families and children had equitable access to quality programs. - Families' knowledge of and demand for quality programming increased. - Families gained skills, knowledge and resources to promote their children's development and learning, and engage in positive parent-child relationships. - Children engaged in positive relationships with family members, caregivers, and other children. - Children learned and developed in safe and healthy environments.